-The following answer scored 28 out of 30 marks (exluding SPaG) marks and is focused on ambition in Macbeth.
-It can be used as an example essay after mocks or used as a source of revision for students hoping to attain higher grades. *For SPaG, the answer was awarded the full 4 marks
+The following answers scored 28 out of 30 marks (Excluding SPaG) and is focused on ambition in Macbeth.
+It can be used as an example essay after mocks or as a source of revision for students hoping to attain higher grades.
+For SPaG, the answer was awarded the full 4 marks

 A selection of 12 exemplar essays written in response to exam questions concerning the AQA GCSE Specification for ‘America - Opportunity and Inequality’ (1920-1973).
 All answers were high attaining and there is an example for each question type (4,8 and 12 markers).
 These can be used as a source of revision or to help develop essay writing skills before/after an examination.

 A bundle of resources for the OCR Classical Civilisation GCSE specification for ‘‘Myth and Religion’’.
 This bundle contains: A detailed revision guide Exemplar Answers Revision Checklist A fill-in revision guide (40 pages long).
 21 revision quizzes that cover the whole course (with answers) Knowledge Organisers Summary Notes Revision Booklets